mufeedali/bucket-manager/README.md

 # 🪣 Bucket Manager (bm)

-**Bucket Manager** is a tool for managing Podman Compose stacks across local and remote machines.
+**Bucket Manager** is a tool for managing compose stacks across local and remote machines.
 It offers three interfaces to fit your workflow: CLI for automation, TUI for interactive management, and a web interface for visual control.

 ## Features